whawty/libvirt-usb-hotplugd/README.md

 udev.
 Udev environment variables and tags are read from the uevent file in sysfs as well as the udev data directy.
-The resulting environment variable names should be the same as can be queried using udevadm.
+The resulting environment variable names should be the same as can be queried using `udevadm`.

-To find out the names and values of those variables first find the bus and device number of the device using lsusb:
+To find out the names and values of those variables first find the bus and device number of the device using `lsusb`:

 ```
 equinox@ws ~ % lsusb